shamrin/osmonitb-docker/README.md

 Replace `10.0.0.10` with the IP address of Docker host.

 **Note:** Docker [doesn't yet allow a range of ports][6] to be opened, that's why (RTP) ports has to be all specified one by one.
-Add ports to support more calls.
+Add ports to support more phone calls.

 [6]: https://github.com/dotcloud/docker/issues/1834

 ### Configure OsmoBTS

-Set `oml remote-ip` in OsmoBTS config to point to OpenBSC IP address (the same as above) and make sure OsmoBTS IP is reachable from outside.
+Set `oml remote-ip` in OsmoBTS config to point to OpenBSC IP address (the same as above) and make sure OsmoBTS IP is reachable.
 E.g.:

    oml remote-ip 10.0.0.10
-   ...
    rtp bind-ip 0.0.0.0

-Your personal GSM network is now be ready for use!
+Your personal GSM network is now ready!

-**Note:** run the system either in faraday cage or with proper licenses.
+**Note:** run either in faraday cage or with proper licenses.

 ### Attach to running container